sbaldasty/spotipy-dataset/README.md

 pip install spotipy
 ```
 Needs a Spotify App to authenticate to API, here's a [tutorial on how to create one](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).
 The redirect URL in the script is currently hard-coded to http://localhost:8888/spotifycallback, and the redirect URL of your app needs to match.

+You will need to set the following environment variables to use the scripts:
+- `SPOTIPY_CLIENT_ID`: See tutorial
+- `SPOTIPY_CLIENT_SECRET`: See tutorial
+- `SPOTIFY_USERNAME`: Spotify user for creating playlists

 # crawl_catalog.py
 Gathers a dataset of spotify tracks from the collection at large into a file *output.csv*.